Vinkovci: Minority councils and representatives

 Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
-At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 15 members minority councils of the City of Vinkovci while Hungarians of Croatia elected their individual representative with Roma representative remaining unelected due to lack of candidates.
+At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 15-member minority councils of the City of Vinkovci while Hungarians of Croatia elected their individual representative with the Roma representative remaining unelected due to lack of candidates.

 Culture

 The Church of Pentecost in Vinkovci.

 The town features extremely rich cultural and historical heritage, the most interesting attraction being the pre-Romanesque church on Meraja from 1100, with the coats of arms of the kings Koloman and Ladislas, as one of the most important medieval cultural monuments in Croatia.
-The building was recently renovated, the old wooden beams were removed and a new, modern, upper part and roof made of bricks were added, and in the space thus created, the Art Photography Gallery was opened on July 13, 2014, which has so far managed to realize a very rich program of exhibitions, but maintaining their high standards.
+The building was recently renovated, the old wooden beams were removed and a new, modern, upper part and roof made of bricks were added, and in the space thus created, the Art Photography Gallery was opened on July 13, 2014, which has hosted art exhibitions.

-The most famous annual event, one of the biggest in Slavonia, is the traditional folk music festival "Vinkovci Autumns" or Vinkovačke jeseni, which includes the folklore show and the presentation of folk customs of Slavonia.
+One of the most well known annual events in Slavonia, is the traditional folk music festival "Vinkovci Autumns" or Vinkovačke jeseni, which includes the folklore show and the presentation of folk customs of Slavonia.
 It is characterized by a number of original folk music performances, beautiful traditional costumes, a beauty contest, competitions of the manufacturers of kulen (smoked paprika-flavoured sausage), plum brandy and other traditional foodstuffs, and especially by the magnificent closing parade.

+The City Museum of Vinkovci was established in 1946 as a municipal institution dedicated to the research, preservation, and presentation of historical objects and artifacts related to the history of Vinkovci and its surrounding region.

 Vinkovci's music school Josip Runjanin is named after the composer of the Croatian national anthem Lijepa naša domovino.
 The Vinkovci gymnasium is named after Matija Antun Reljković, a Slavonian writer who lived in the city in the 18th century.

-Vinkovci, though it is spelled Vincovci in the book, and its railway station are featured in Agatha Christie's Murder on the Orient Express as the place near which the Orient Express runs into a snowdrift.
+Vinkovci, though it is spelled Vincovci in the book, and its railway station, are featured in Agatha Christie's Murder on the Orient Express as the place near which the Orient Express runs into a snowdrift.